bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-google-sso-for-bitrise.md

 5. In the **Enable SSO for SAML Application** window, click **SETUP MY OWN CUSTOM APP**.
 6. In the **Google IdP Information** window, copy the **SSO URL** and click **DOWNLOAD**. ![](/img/Google-idp-information.jpg)

-   You will need the SSO URL and the content of the downloaded certificate on the **Single Sign On** tab of your Bitrise organization.
+   You will need the SSO URL and the content of the downloaded certificate on the **Single Sign On** tab of your Bitrise Organization.
 Then click **Next** on the bottom right corner.

 Now that we have the config information, we will leave Google Admin Console for a minute and fill out the required SAML SSO fields on Bitrise.